-The CARES Act includes the Education Stabilization Fund, which provides support for K-12 and higher education.
-The school allocations are largely based on the number of students from lower-income families in attendance.
-The higher education portion of the Education Stabilization Fund is titled the Higher Education Emergency Relief Fund (HEERF), of which the University of Nebraska Lincoln (UNL) was allocated $15,628,700.
-The first half of the funding authorized by the HEERF is designated exclusively for emergency grants to students and the second half of the funding is designated to help institutions.
-For students, that is $7,614,350 to UNL students and $200,000 to students at the Nebraska College of Technical Agriculture (NCTA) for emergency financial assistance grants.
+The CARES Act included the Education Stabilization Fund, which provided support for K-12 and higher education.
+The school allocations were largely based on the number of students from lower-income families in attendance.
+The higher education portion of the Education Stabilization Fund is titled the Higher Education Emergency Relief Fund (HEERF), of which the University of Nebraska Lincoln (UNL) was initially allocated $15,628,700.
+The first half of the funding authorized by the HEERF was designated exclusively for emergency grants to students and the second half of the funding was designated to help institutions.
+For students, that was $7,614,350 to UNL students and $200,000 to students at the Nebraska College of Technical Agriculture (NCTA) for emergency financial assistance grants.

 - The amount of the allocation awarded to Nebraska for student emergency grants was $7,814,350 for UNL and NCTA students.

-- About three-fourths of the federal funds will be distributed to students via direct grants, based upon their demonstrated need as calculated by the Free Application for Federal Student Aid previously submitted for the 2019-20 academic year.
-Students eligible for these funds will receive an email from the Office of Scholarships and Financial Aid indicating that they qualify for this grant, and they will need to fill out a simple form indicating they were adversely financially impacted by COVID-19.
-Those grants will begin to be distributed by May 8th.
+- About three-fourths of the federal funds would be distributed to students via direct grants, based upon their demonstrated need as calculated by the Free Application for Federal Student Aid previously submitted for the 2019-20 academic year.
+Students eligible for these funds would receive an email from the Office of Scholarships and Financial Aid indicating that they qualify for this grant, and they would need to fill out a simple form indicating they were adversely financially impacted by COVID-19.
+Those grants would begin to be distributed by May 8th.
 Approximately 5,200 UNL students would be eligible to receive $1,200 payments through this mechanism.

-- Remaining funds will be distributed in the form of emergency grants to cover unexpected costs such as housing, food, technology, or health care that resulted from the pandemic.
-Students will receive an email from Scholarships and Financial Aid indicating that they may qualify.
-To apply for those funds, students should login to their MyRED portal and click on the financial aid tab, where they will find a link to an application.
-There is no deadline to apply for an emergency grant, but students are urged to apply as soon as possible because funds are limited.
-Eligibility will be determined based on guidance from the U.S. Department of Education and requests will be reviewed promptly.
+- Remaining funds would be distributed in the form of emergency grants to cover unexpected costs such as housing, food, technology, or health care that resulted from the pandemic.
+Students would receive an email from Scholarships and Financial Aid indicating that they may qualify.
+To apply for those funds, students would login to their MyRED portal and click on the financial aid tab, where they would find a link to an application.
+There was no deadline to apply for an emergency grant, but students were urged to apply as soon as possible because funds were limited.
+Eligibility was to be determined based on guidance from the U.S. Department of Education and requests would be reviewed promptly.

 - Eligible students were emailed with instructions to either login to MyRED and navigate to theFinancial Aid To Do List to claim the $1,200 federal grant support through CARES Act emergency funds based on expenses incurred due to COVID-19 or login to MyRED and navigate to the Financial Aid tab to access the Federal CARES Act Emergency funds application to request assistance with expenses incurred due to COVID-19.
-Student recipients of an emergency grant received a message that that stated the following:
+Student recipients of an emergency grant received a message.
+A copy of that message can be found here.

-The University of Nebraska-Lincoln was awarded $7,814,350 of CARES funding under section 18004(a)(1) of the Higher Education Emergency Relief Fund (HEERF) to cover costs associated with significant changes to the delivery of instruction due to the Coronavirus.
-As of March 31, 2021, the total amount of CARES funding received was $7,795,720.
-The required quarterly budget & expenditure in PDF form can be assessed through the links below:
+The University of Nebraska-Lincoln was awarded $7,814,350 of CARES funding under section 18004(a)(1) of the Higher Education Emergency Relief Fund (HEERF) to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
+As of May 14, 2021, the total amount of CARES funding received was $7,814,350.
+The required quarterly budget & expenditure forms in PDF can be accessed through the following links: